wp-plugins/wp-external-links/readme.txt

 Now all external links will be processed and wrapped around a `<b>`-tag.
 And links containing the class "not-external" will not be processed by the plugin at all (and stay the way they are).

+See [FAQ](https://wordpress.org/plugins/wp-external-links/faq/) for more possibilities of using this filter.

 = Filter hook 2: wpel_internal_link =
-With the internal filter you can manipulate the output of the internal links on your site.
+With the internal filter you can manipulate the output of all internal links on your site.
 F.e.:
 `
 function special_internal_link($link, $label, $attrs) {
     return '<b>'. $link  .'</b>';